Statistic series

 BAAC long series

-- Monthly number of accidents and injured from 1970 to 2024p, in France mainland
+- Monthly number of accidents and injured from 1970 to 2024, in France mainland

-- Monthly number of fatalities from 1954 to 2024p, in France mainland
+- Monthly number of fatalities from 1954 to 2024, in France mainland

 - Number of fatalities per year by age group :

-- Number of fatalities per year by user category (pedestrian, bicycle, moped, motorcycle, passenger vehicle, commercial vehicle, public transport, other), this list is limited for the provisional 2024 data
+- Number of fatalities per year by user category (pedestrian, bicycle, moped, motorcycle, passenger vehicle, commercial vehicle, public transport, other), this list is limited for the definitive 2024 data

-- Accident indicators in the French overseas departments and regions from 2005 to 2023, this list is limited for the provisional 2024 data
+- Accident indicators in the French overseas departments and regions from 2005 to 2024

-- Accident indicators in the French overseas collectivities and New Caledonia from 2010 to 2023, this list is limited for the provisional 2024 data
+- Accident indicators in the French overseas collectivities and New Caledonia from 2010 to 2024

 Accidents involving alcohol